See page 4 of the printable copy of the Syllabus for the day by day course outline.

 - Symbolic learning: decision trees, random forest

-- Statistical analysis: regression, discriminant analysis, principal component analysis
+- Statistical analysis: regression, principal component analysis, Naïve Bayes

-- Statistical machine learning and graph models: Support Vector Machines, Hidden Markov Models, Conditional Random Fields
+- Statistical machine learning: Support Vector Machines, Hidden Markov Models, Conditional Random Fields

-- Network Analysis: social network analysis, graph models, exponential random graph models
+- Network analysis: social network analysis, graph models

 - Digital library and search engines